 The Question: I'm a well-known crackpot.
 The League's reputation will recover.

-Family Guy: In Seahorse Seashell Party, after tearing her family a verbal new one, Meg Griffin comes to the conclusion that she must serve as this for the rest of the Griffin family, lest they ultimately turn on each other (which seems happens pretty quickly).
+- Family Guy: In Seahorse Seashell Party, after tearing her family a verbal new one, Meg Griffin comes to the conclusion that she must serve as this for the rest of the Griffin family, lest they ultimately turn on each other (which still happens pretty quickly).

-Truth in Television for people who's self-esteem is low enough or someone who is simply self-loathing or feels guilty, as they might feel that they deserve such treatment or that they aren't worth the trouble they would cause to stand up for themselves.
+- Truth in Television for people whose self-esteem is low enough or someone who is simply self-loathing or feels guilty, as they might feel that they deserve such treatment or that they aren't worth the trouble they would cause to stand up for themselves.